The Brookline Boulevard Commercial District

 Some adjustments were made in the mid-1950s

-to address pedestrian and vehicle safety concerns, but it wasn't until 1966
+to address pedestrian and vehicle safety concerns, most notably the removal of the

 By the 1970s, the once-popular concept